mesosphere/bun/README.md

 $ bun -p <path to bundle directory>
 ```

-or if you working directory is the bundle directory simply:
+or if the working directory is the bundle directory simply:

 ```bash
 $ bun